 All of our programs have a curfew.
-All students must be on their dorm floor by 11 pm, Sunday through Thursday, and by midnight on Friday and Saturday for curfew check.
+All students must check in with their assigned Program Assistant by 11 pm, Sunday through Thursday, and by midnight on Friday and Saturday.
 Students who are late for curfew will face disciplinary action and may be sent home.
-There are no exceptions or extensions to the curfew.
+There are no exceptions to the curfew.

-Once a student has been checked in, the student may not leave the building but is free to visit the other floors in the tower or gather with friends in the common areas on the fourth floor until 1 am, Sunday through Thursday, and 2 am on Friday and Saturday.
-At that time, all students must be in their dorm rooms with the lights off.
+Once a student has checked in for curfew, the student may not leave the building but is free to visit the other floors in the tower or gather with friends in the common areas on the fourth floor until 1 am, Sunday through Thursday, and 2 am on Friday and Saturday.
+At that time, all students must be in their assigned dorm rooms with the lights off.

 No illicit drugs or alcohol are allowed in the dorm or on campus, and they may not be consumed during the duration of the program.
 Students found or suspected to be in possession of, under the influence of, in the presence of, consuming these prohibited items will be removed from the program immediately and may face additional disciplinary action.
 There are no exceptions.
 If the program finds evidence that students were engaged in these prohibited activities during the program, the program and/or University may also apply sanctions after the program has ended.
 Decisions on incidents involving illicit drugs and alcohol are at the discretion of the Boston University Summer Term High School Programs staff.